A leader in the success game: Microchip Technology Incorporated (MCHP) Stock

-Stifel raised the price target for the Microchip Technology Incorporated (NASDAQ:MCHP) stock to “a Hold”.
-The rating was released on October 14, 2021.
-The research report from Wells Fargo has downgraded the stock from Overweight to Equal Weight, with a price target set at $165.
-The stock was reiterated by BofA Securities, who disclosed in a research note on September 17, 2021, to Buy and set the price objective to $185.
-In their research brief published August 02, 2021, Morgan Stanley analysts resumed the Microchip Technology Incorporated stock to Overweight with a price target of $177.
+Wells Fargo lowered the price target for the Microchip Technology Incorporated (NASDAQ:MCHP) stock to “an Equal weight”.
+The rating was released on February 04, 2022, according to finviz.
+We previously noted in another research note published on February 04, 2022 by UBS that reiterated the stock to a Buy with a price target of $98 for MCHP stock.
+The research report from Stifel has reiterated the stock to Hold, with a price target set at $84.
+The stock was reiterated by Mizuho, who disclosed in a research note on February 04, 2022, to Neutral and set the price objective to $87.
+In their research brief published February 04, 2022, JP Morgan analysts reiterated the Microchip Technology Incorporated stock to Overweight with a price target of $105.

 Sponsored